What Is a Reiki Share?

 2) Practice safe touch.
 Absolutely no breasts, genitals, or buttocks.
 Each time someone gets on the table, please ask them if there are any areas of concern.
-If you are receiving Reiki and have particular sensitivities, it is your responsibility to be pro-active and let your group now
+If you are receiving Reiki and have particular sensitivities, it is your responsibility to be pro-active and let your group know.

 3) Stay engaged.
 The Reiki share is a sacred space.
-There will inevitably be moments of profound stillness, uproarious bouts of laughter, and some magic.
+There will inevitably be moments of deep stillness, uproarious bouts of laughter, and some profound magic.
 Let’s try to make space for all of it by remaining connected to the group.
 Don’t hold lengthy side conversations.
 If you need to step away from the table, do so, but please come back promptly.
 Cell phones off.

 4) Communicate with compassion (aka Be Nice).
 Many of us don’t know each other, but we can presume that the ever-positive Reiki has brought us together for a reason.
 Please approach your fellow share-ers with an open mind and deep compassion.
 Speak truthfully and lovingly.
 Try to keep your ego out of the way.
 Don’t dominate the conversation or the work.
 If you have a concern with what someone is saying or doing, get in touch with your throat chakra, and express yourself clearly.
 When someone is speaking to you, try to hear them with your highest self.
 When you are receiving Reiki, ask for what you need.